Kayli/logspub/math.md

 ## set theory

-- zermelo–fraenkel set theory
+- zermelo–fraenkel set theory (zf)
   - standard form of axiomatic set theory and as such is the most common foundation of mathematics
-  - ZFC is ZF with has axiom of choice (AC) included
+  - zfc is zf with has axiom of choice (ac) included

 ## random notes